Born: August 01 1941 in Lafayette Indiana, USA

 Billie Wilson spent her childhood in rural Indiana, moving to Alaska in 1962.
 Her first attempts at writing haiku were in the 1960s, but she credits mentoring by Robert Spiess, and the simultaneous discovery of the thriving haiku community outside Alaska in 1997, with inspiring a deeper appreciation of the haiku potential and an ever-increasing desire to keep learning more.
-She has two sons; her husband Gary has a son and a daughter; and they share 11 grandchildren and three great-grandchildren.
-Billie is an Associate Editor of The Heron's Nest.
+Billie was an Associate Editor of The Heron's Nest from 2011 through 2017.
 For many years, she served as the Haiku Society of America's Regional Coordinator for Alaska.
 From 2009-2018, she helped create and care for The Haiku Foundation's Haiku Registry.

 Awards and Other Honors: